Our research is editorially independent but we may earn a commission for purchases made through our links.

 Most people take Caribbean vacations during the winter and early spring to escape the cold up north.
 But during this peak season of travel, you’ll pay the highest prices and face the biggest crowds.
 When considering an off-season jaunt here, the first that probably comes to mind is the possibility of hurricanes, which can occur between June and November, with the greatest chance in August through October.
 Fortunately, there are some islands that are rarely hit, often said to be outside of the “hurricane belt.”
 While no island is 100 percent immune, savvy travelers can take advantage of discounted prices, peaceful bliss, and a low risk of storms by visiting one of these Caribbean islands.

 The farther south you go in the Caribbean, the less the odds are for a hurricane, which makes Aruba ideal, lying just 15 miles off the Venezuelan coast.
-Plus the temperature southern waters make the reefs some of the world’s top diving sites (including the Caribbean’s largest shipwreck), while the chalk-white beaches like Eagle Beach provide opportunities for picturesque strolls and swimming in the calm, clear turquoise waters.
-The island also hosts a number of luxury beachfront resorts, while prehistoric sites feature ancient cave pictographs and mysterious rock formations and divi-divi trees provide some magnificent photo-ops.
+Plus, the temperature of southern waters make the reefs some of the world’s top diving sites (including the Caribbean’s largest shipwreck), while the chalk-white beaches like Eagle Beach provide opportunities for picturesque strolls and swimming in the calm, clear turquoise waters.
+The island also hosts a number of luxury beachfront resorts, while prehistoric sites feature ancient cave pictographs and mysterious rock formations, and divi-divi trees provide some magnificent photo-ops.

 The easternmost island in the Caribbean, Barbados hadn’t been hit by a major hurricane in over 60 years until 2021, experiencing some of the wrath from Hurricane Elsa, a Category 1 storm.
 But with a record like that, your odds are good that it won’t happen again for quite a while.
 The island nation boasts many gorgeous oceanfront hotels and picture-perfect beaches, including both white and pink stretches framed by clear azure waters, but it draws many visitors for its food and culture alone.
 The island is widely regarded as the Caribbean’s culinary capital, with everything from fresh grilled fish to fried plantain and macaroni pie.
 In October every year, the Food and Rum Festival takes over Bridgetown streets and beyond, honoring the rum tradition and featuring unique meals prepared by local and guest chefs.

 Grenada, the “Island of Spice,” is one of the least visited Caribbean islands and the most affordable, not to mention that it’s located in the southernmost part of the Atlantic Hurricane basin, so the chances for a hurricane to hit are less than those further north or west.
-It offers lush rainforests with cascading waterfalls, cacao, and papaya trees along with volcanic craters that host freshwater lakes.
+It offers lush rainforests with cascading waterfalls, cacao, and papaya trees, along with volcanic craters that host freshwater lakes.
 As you hike, you’ll notice an aroma in the air, with fertile crops that grow cinnamon, cloves, nutmeg, turmeric, and ginger.
-There are around 45 beaches, including Grand Anse, known as one of the most spectacular in the region, and just offshore you’ll find fantastic snorkeling with abundant marine life, including dolphins, and the first underwater sculpture park in the world.
+There are around 45 beaches, including Grand Anse, known as one of the most spectacular in the region, and just offshore, you’ll find fantastic snorkeling with abundant marine life, including dolphins, and the first underwater sculpture park in the world.

-Mustique is a private island in the Grenadines that hosts luxurious accommodation.
-It’s known for attracting plenty of the rich and famous, including Rolling Stones frontman Mick Jagger and royalty like Prince William and Kate who’ve stayed multiple times.
+Mustique is a private island in the Grenadines that hosts luxurious accommodations.
+It’s known for attracting plenty of the rich and famous, including Rolling Stones frontman Mick Jagger and royalty like Prince William and Kate, who’ve stayed multiple times.
 This is a place for those who only want to enjoy the best, living out the ultimate island fantasy complete with postcard-perfect white sand beaches and clear blue waters.

-Canouan, St. Vincent and the Grenadines
+Bequia - Saint Vincent and the Grenadines